BANGAUTOGLASS

 Windshield replacement on an F-150 Lightning is worth running through your insurance, especially if you carry comprehensive coverage.
 Whether your policy covers the full cost, applies a deductible, or covers glass separately without a deductible depends on your specific plan — and that varies by insurer and state.

 If you haven't started an insurance claim yet, Bang AutoGlass can assist you through the process.
 We can help you understand what documentation and information you'll need to have ready, and we can work with your insurer directly as part of your claim.
-We don't file the claim on your behalf, but we're here to help make the process as straightforward as possible.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When evaluating what your claim may cover, keep in mind that ADAS calibration is a required part of a complete windshield replacement on the Lightning — it's not an optional add-on.
 Many comprehensive policies cover calibration as part of the overall replacement cost, but it's worth confirming with your insurer before work begins.